HugoLeRoy94/Aging_Condensate/README.md

 ## Miscellaneous remarks

 - the loops are sorted by curvilinear coordinates along the polymer length in the set
-- The system know a reference to all the crosslinkers.
+- The gillespie know a reference to all the crosslinkers.
 However it is ask to each loop and dangling to create their own linkers, at a distance set in their own object.
 - We arange the linkers in the map with : $key = x+y\ell=z\ell^2$

 ## *Strands*, *Dangling* and *Loops*

 ### crosslinkers :

-crosslinkers are generated in a volume around each loops and dangling bond, but also stored in the system. each time a loop or a strand is generated, we draw $N_\text{link}$ linkers from a Poisson distribution of mean $\rho V$ where V is the volume in which the crosslinkers are generated.
-We do not generate crosslinkers in the whole volume which would be very large, while the system only occupies a negligible part of the total volume.
+crosslinkers are generated in a volume around each loops and dangling bond, but also stored in the gillespie. each time a loop or a strand is generated, we draw $N_\text{link}$ linkers from a Poisson distribution of mean $\rho V$ where V is the volume in which the crosslinkers are generated.
+We do not generate crosslinkers in the whole volume which would be very large, while the gillespie only occupies a negligible part of the total volume.

 We generate crosslinkers in :
 - a cube of side $R = 2 \sqrt{\ell}$ for the dangling bond